 M10 (Coursework Mark Scheme) Grade Mark Description FNS Fail No Submission F 1-49 Fail P 50-64 Pass C 65-74 Credit D 75-84 Distinction HD 85-100 High Distinction CN Continuing NFE No Formal Examination RP Result Pending

 Further details of the grades/results can be obtained from Examinations.

 Grade Descriptors are available which provide a general guide to the standard of work that is expected at each grade level.
 More information at Assessment for Coursework Programs.

 Final results for this course will be made available through Access Adelaide.

 The University places a high priority on approaches to learning and teaching that enhance the student experience.
 Feedback is sought from students in a variety of ways including on-going engagement with staff, the use of online discussion boards and the use of Student Experience of Learning and Teaching (SELT) surveys as well as GOS surveys and Program reviews.

 SELTs are an important source of information to inform individual teaching practice, decisions about teaching duties, and course and program curriculum design.
 They enable the University to assess how effectively its learning environments and teaching practices facilitate student engagement and learning outcomes.
 Under the current SELT Policy (http://www.adelaide.edu.au/policies/101/) course SELTs are mandated and must be conducted at the conclusion of each term/semester/trimester for every course offering.
 Feedback on issues raised through course SELT surveys is made available to enrolled students through various resources (e.g. MyUni).
-In addition aggregated course SELT data is available.Changes to topics proposed by students have been adopted to enhance clarity.
-The recording of guest lecturer presentations will be managed differently in future to enhance watchability.
+In addition aggregated course SELT data is available.Additional opportunities for interactivity have been developed in response to student feedback.
+In addition the assessment has been changed in response to feedback from students.